-By visiting the Museum of the Roman Theatre you will encounter one of the most surprising discoveries of the city in the last decades.
-Thanks to the ingenious design of the architect Rafael Moneo, you will start your tour of the Palace of Riquelme, the first building of the museum, and then follow the historical hallway located under the street to then move to the new space that collects the most emblematic pieces of all found in the excavations.
-Using modern stairs you will come to the second tunnel, this time is under the medieval church of Santa Maria, a construction superimposed to the old theatre which increases its uniqueness and attraction.
-After this, the second corridor, will take you to the most relevant part of the museum, the Roman Theatre, one of the largest in the Roman Hispania with capacity for 7,000 people.
+A visit to the Roman Theatre Museum is a journey into one of the most surprising discoveries of the city in recent decades.
+Courtesy of the ingenious design by architect Rafael Moneo, visitors start their tour in the Palacio de Riquelme, the building which provides entry to the museum, and then follow a history-themed passageway under the street to reach a new museum space, where the most emblematic pieces of all those found in the excavations are displayed.
+Modern escalators then take them to a second tunnel, this time underneath the mediaeval church of Santa Maria, which was built on top of the old theatre and helps to increase its uniqueness and attractiveness.
+After this second corridor the route takes you to the most important part of the museum, the Roman Theatre itself, one of the largest in Roman “Hispania”, with a seating capacity of 7,000.

-High season (Holy Week and from 1 May to 30 September)
+High season (Semana Santa or Easter Week and 1st May to 30th September)

-** Groups with prior reservation will be given preference at the entrance.
+** Groups with prior bookings will be given priority on admission.

 - Official tourist guides.

-- Members of the Club Cartagena Puerto de Culturas (except for activities).
+- Members of the Club Cartagena Puerto de Culturas (except activities).